hye-rin-an/TE_NAHR/plots/README.md

-These are the scripts for generating plots figuring on the paper.
+These are the scripts used for generating plots figuring on the paper.